matthewjenifer/matthewjenifer.github.io/_posts/2025-04-17-my-fifth-post.md

 <h4>The <em>FOLLOW ME</em> part had a dual meaning:</h4>
 <br>

-<p>..in one sense, my messiah complex was peeking through.
+<p>..in one sense, my messianic complex was peeking through.
 I'd recently heard the call to follow Christ being interpreted by early adherents as an invitation to die.
 I kinda dug that.
 I also hoped whoever heard the project would stick around for whatever I recorded beyond this release, en route to what would one day be my inevitable death.
 Hence the title.
 It didn’t hurt that it had a haunting effect either -one reminiscent of Pac and Big.
 The 7 Day Theory was deep in rotation at the time.
 As was Ready to Die, among other classics.</p>

 <br>
 <div style="text-align: center;">